danfitzpatrick/php_mysql/README.md

 php_mysql
 =========

-Some PHP scripts I have written, some of which use MySQL as well.
+Some PHP scripts I have written, which use MySQL as well.